University of Scranton buildings and landmarks: Engineering Building

 In 1945, with the end of World War II and the creation of the G.I.
 Bill enrollment exploded at the University of Scranton.
 In order to accommodate this dramatic increase in enrollment, the university acquired three "barracks" buildings from the government in 1947 which they placed on the 900 block of Linden Street, part of the former Scranton Estate.
 They were named A or Arts Building, B or Business Building, and E or Engineering Building, and each housed classrooms and offices pertaining to those specific subjects.
 Purchased from the Navy for one dollar plus transportation and remodeling costs, the Barracks were naval buildings being used in Portsmouth, Virginia that were dismantled and then reassembled in Scranton.
 Originally intended as temporary measures to accommodate the larger student body, the Barracks buildings were used for nearly fifteen years before being replaced by permanent structures.

 E Building held the university's physics laboratories, with special equipment for experimentation in optics, electricity and magnetism.
-The building also housed a lecture hall, physics department offices, and a photography dark room.
+The building also housed a lecture hall, physics department offices, and a photography darkroom.
 After Loyola Hall of Science was completed in 1956, most of the science classrooms and laboratories were moved there and the Engineering Building underwent renovations.
 The school constructed the St. Ignatius Chapel, a cafeteria, and lounges.

 In 1960, E Building was dismantled in order to make room for St. Thomas Hall.
-It was then shipped to St. Jude's Parish in Mountaintop, Pennsylvania to be used as a grade school annex.
+It was then shipped to St. Jude's Parish in Mountain Top, Pennsylvania to be used as a grade school annex.
 It was subsequently demolished in the 1980s.